NickRMD/create-a-critique/README.md

 HTMX is used in the Index page and Alpine.js is used a bit in the 404 page for redirecting after 5 seconds.

+## As of version 1.2.0 of the template:
+Now it's also using some middlewares for:
+CSRF token verification, zerolog for logging, Recovering from panics.
+Also added error handling in the renderers.

 ## Docs here:
 - [Go](https://go.dev/doc/)
 - [Echo](https://echo.labstack.com/docs)